Close Menu

 The ocean’s leftovers

 Consider the humble shrimp.
 The seafood industry discards millions of tonnes of shells every year, and those shells contain chitin, one of the most abundant natural polymers on Earth.
 Scientists have learned to extract a substance called chitosan from this waste and turn it into thin, transparent films.
-The result, sometimes nicknamed “shrilk,” behaves a little like insect cuticle and can be used for packaging that breaks down harmlessly in soil.
 A material that was once dumped as a fishing byproduct is becoming a candidate to replace single-use film.

 Algae is another quiet revolution.
 Certain strains grow extraordinarily fast, require no farmland and absorb carbon dioxide as they multiply.
 By processing the oils and starches inside these tiny organisms, manufacturers can produce flexible materials for everything from flip-flops to packaging foam.
 Because the algae consume carbon while growing, the carbon arithmetic of the final product can be remarkably favourable.